mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/features/mythic-skyrim-bugfixes.md

 VerticalLookSensitivity                 | SSE Engine Fixes           | Makes vertical look sensitivity not tied to framerate.
 UnequipAllCrash                         | SSE Engine Fixes           | Fixes a crash when invoking "Actor.UnequipAll" on an actor without an AI process.
 WeaponBlockScaling                      | SSE Engine Fixes           | Fixes weapon blocking so it correctly scales off of the blocking actor's weapon.
+CleanSKSECosaves                        | SSE Engine Fixes           | Deletes SKSE cosaves with no matching save on launch.
+CellInit                                | SSE Engine Fixes           | Fixes a rare crash where a form does not get converted from an id to a pointer.
+UseTBBMalloc                            | SSE Engine Fixes           | Replaces standard malloc with tbbmalloc.

 <div class="datatable-end"></div>